Samridhi16/ChatBot/README.md

    This will create a local copy of the project on your machine.

 2. Add the API key in `server.py`:
-   Open the `server.py` file and locate the section where the API key needs to be added.
-It could be a variable or a configuration file depending on the project.
+   Open the `server.py` file and locate the section where the API key for Open AI needs to be added.
+It will be a variable in the `server.py` file.
 Insert your API key in the designated place.

 3. Install the required dependencies:
    - Make sure you have Python installed on your system.
 The project is compatible with Python versions between 3.7 and 3.9.